Introduction

 Property Release Identifier(s)

-Read about Model Releases on the page about persons in an image.
+Read about Model Releases in the section about persons in an image.

 Web Statement of Rights